sobolewskaanna/project-00/README.md

 # Racing Game

-Fully functional racing game using for two Players.
+Fully functional racing game for two Players.
 The objective of the game is to get each player across the DOM as quickly as possible by holding down a specific key.

 ## Technologies Used
 * HTML